UCL-ARC/python-tooling/docs/index.md

 Each item has an (opinionated) traffic light.
 The meaning of these is:

 - 🟢 At least one person in ARC uses this.
 We actively recommend using it above other tools.
-It is the single recommended package for a given purpose.
+It is the single recommended tool for a given purpose.
 - 🟠 We don't discourage using this, but it may duplicate functionality of a green tool.
 - 🔴 We actively discourage using this.
 This could be because it's no longer